Try Laundry Stripping — Your Clothes & Towels are Dirtier than You’d Think!

 - Borax is a popular laundry booster for lifting acidic stains, making fabrics whiter, and dissolves great for this soaking technique.

-- Washing soda or sodium bicarbonate is also great for soaking hard to remove stains due to its high alkalinity and helps to remove hard water build-up in the laundry.
+- Washing soda or sodium carbonate is also great for soaking hard to remove stains due to its high alkalinity and helps to remove hard water build-up in the laundry.
 In case you have a hard time finding it, I found my Arm & Hammer washing soda at Walmart, and it seems readily available there.

 - It’s recommended to pick a powdered laundry detergent as it will dissolve easier than a concentrated liquid one.
 I am using powdered Tide, and if you need an allergy-friendly option then maybe consider Tide Free & Gentle (or your favorite brand.)

 Hip Tip: Mixing hot water and a small amount of powdered laundry detergent is actually another popular hack for cleaning up carpet and upholstery stains.
 As always, you’ll want to test a small area first.

 Here are a few tips to consider when laundry stripping:

 - This is a pretty powerful deep cleaning method that shouldn’t be used on delicates or anything needed to be washed gently.
 Reserve this for ultra stinky gym clothes, sports shirts, towels, and sheets.
 Also if you do this on colored items, keep like colors alike to avoid bleeding.

 - Reserve this method of stripping laundry every few months so it won’t damage your fabrics.
 This isn’t meant as an everyday laundry routine.
 Also keep in mind that I have affordable white towels from Costco, so if you have some expensive fancy ones, proceed at your own risk.

 - I did use this method to strip my husband’s often stinky white undershirts with success.
 They aren’t perfectly white, but do smell and feel clean now!